Deep Learning Enabled Semantic Communication Systems: System Model and Problem Formulation

-where $\bf H$ represents the channel gain and ${\bf N} \sim {\cal CN}\left( {0,\sigma _n^2} \right)$.
+where ${\bf{y}} \in {C^{M \times 1}}$, $h$ represents the Rayleigh fading channel with ${\cal CN}\left( {0,1} \right)$ and ${\bf n} \sim {\cal CN}\left( {0,\sigma _n^2} \right)$.
 For E2E training of the encoder and the decoder, the channel must allow back-propagation.
 Physical channels can be formulated by neural networks.
-For example, simple neural networks could be used to model the additive white Gaussian noise (AWGN) channel, multiplicative Gaussian noise channel, and the erasure channel \cite{gold2018}.
+For example, simple neural networks could be used to model the AWGN channel, multiplicative Gaussian noise channel, and the erasure channel \cite{gold2018}.
 While for the fading channels, more complicated neural networks are required \cite{Hye2020}.
-In this paper, we mainly consider the AWGN channel for simplicity while focus on semantic coding and decoding.
+In this paper, we mainly consider the AWGN channels and Rayleigh fading channels for simplicity while focus on semantic coding and decoding.

 As shown in Fig. \ref{system model}, the receiver includes channel decoder and semantic decoder to recover the transmitted symbols and then transmitted sentences, respectively.
 The decoded signal can be represented as